-Nick Cooper and Kara Sinnard Interviewed on Practice Growth Podcast About Working With Dentists
+Nick Cooper Interviewed on Practice Growth Podcast About Working With Dentists

-Attorneys Nick Cooper and Kara Sinnard were interviewed by Shawn Terrell, financial advisor for dentists, on the April 13, 2021 episode of The Practice Growth Podcast.
+Attorney Nick Cooper was interviewed by Shawn Terrell, financial advisor for dentists, on the April 13, 2021 episode of The Practice Growth Podcast.
 The following summarizes the interview and is edited for clarity.
 You can listen to the entire episode on Apple Podcast or Spotify Podcast.
 Learn more about Shawn Terrell at the Terrell Financial website.

 Why Dentists Need a Lawyer

 Dentists come out of school ready to practice and treat patients, but aren’t necessarily equipped with the knowledge or ability to handle employment matters, business contracts, real estate leases or purchases, and construction contracts.
-Nick and Kara developed a specialty representing dentists and they have built a team of employment, real estate, and litigation experts.
-Nick and Kara provide clear and direct counsel to ensure dentists understand the legal consequences before making a decision, to limit risk and help prepare for those unknowns that come up in any business.
-As a full-service firm, they have attorneys and staff at Whitfield & Eddy Law who can assist in this specific industry.
+Nick developed a specialty representing dentists and has built a team of employment, real estate, and litigation experts.
+Nick provides clear and direct counsel to ensure dentists understand the legal consequences before making a decision, to limit risk and help prepare for those unknowns that come up in any business.
+As a full-service firm, Whitfield & Eddy Law has attorneys and staff who can assist in this specific industry.
 This full-service approach helps dentists in all aspects of their legal service needs including business, family law, estates, wills, and trusts, litigation, labor and employment, and real estate.

 When Should A Dentist Work with Whitfield & Eddy Law

 Most often, Whitfield & Eddy Law is involved with those pivotal moments when dentists are starting their career and ending their career.
-Nick and Kara organize the professional corporation or professional limited liability company, they draft and advise on purchase agreements, representing both buyers and sellers, and they handle the real estate issues associated with these transactions.
-They are also often involved when a new dentist is being employed or buying into the practice, preparing employment or associate agreements and stock and unit purchase agreements.
-Nick and Kara are prepared to handle the unique aspects of this industry quickly and efficiently.
+Nick organizes the professional corporation or professional limited liability company, he drafts and advises on purchase agreements, representing both buyers and sellers, and handles the real estate issues associated with these transactions.
+He is also often involved when a new dentist is being employed or buying into the practice, preparing employment or associate agreements and stock and unit purchase agreements.
+Nick is prepared to handle the unique aspects of this industry quickly and efficiently.

 Things to Consider with Employment Agreements for Dentists